 You cannot consider yourself a serious grower if you aren't pruning to increase yield.
-This variation of plant training simply requires a pair of scissors and a little know-how.
+This variation of high stress plant training simply requires a pair of scissors and a little know-how.

 There are more complex methods of plant training that require special techniques such as bending, tying, twisting, and more.

 These can deliver impressive results, but there is something to be said for good old fashioned pruning to increase yields.

 We will cover the different types of pruning, but first, let’s explain it on a general level.

 Pruning not only increases yield, but it’s also actually an essential garden care task in most cases.
 If you don’t do anything to control growth, you’ll undoubtedly end up with uneven growth.
 One cola will likely dominate, leaving you with small popcorn buds throughout the rest of the plant.

 Instead, you can use garden scissors to dictate the manner in which your plants grow!
 Whether you are growing indoors or outdoors, you can see why this is important.
 But, its especially important if you grow indoors.

 You likely don’t have a ton of height to work with.
 If you’re lucky, you’ll have 6-7 feet of height to grow in.
 Once you factor in your pots, lights, and the distance you need from your canopy, you have much less than that.
 This is why you need a means of controlling vertical growth in your plants!